walter-a-jablonowski/sales-assistant-2/tasks.md

   - [ ] verify: critical errors full error page

+- [ ] see minor code tasks
-- [ ] Verify if we already satisfy this requirement:
+- [x] Verify if we already satisfy this requirement:

   To ensure that the LLM writes valid SQL, ensure that: